Summer Global Internship

 - Explore the professional working world of Copenhagen through site visits, networking events, and guest lectures

 - Participate in workshops that will help you make the most of your internship

 Housing & Meals

-Meals are not included.
-Students may prepare their own meals in a kitchenette or the residence hall’s shared kitchen facilities.
+Residence Halls and Shared Apartments: Meals are not included.
+Students prepare their own meals in their own kitchenette or in the facility's shared kitchen.
 CIEE provides basic cooking utensils and cleaning supplies.
-There is also a wide range of restaurants and cafes located nearby.
+There is also a wide range of restaurants and cafés located nearby.

 Students commute to their internships and most program activities via bike or public transportation.
 Introduction to the modern and efficient bus, subway, and ferry system, as well as tips on where to rent and how to safely operate a bicycle in Copenhagen are provided during orientation.
 Students are responsible for their transportation costs.

 A note: Commute time from housing location to internship will vary depending on the location of the internship provider.

 As a global intern in Copenhagen, you’ll work in a non-paying position within a wide range of opportunities across a diverse set of innovative industries.
 Extra-curricular cultural activities in and around Copenhagen complement your coursework and immerse you in the history and culture of the city.

 This eight-week program includes a full-time internship and an integrated online academic course.

 Gain real-world work experience, grow your professional network, and bolster your resume while interning at innovative startups, global organizations, multinationals, NGOs, and more in Copenhagen.
 Search for a more detailed list of internship opportunities.